CynicalBusiness/Metropolis/README.md

   - *cities.yml*: Storage file for data behind the cities.
   - *players.yml*: Storage file for data behind each player.
   - *warps.yml*: Storage file for city-based warp data.
+  - *counties.yml*: Storage file for data behind each county.

 -